City of Mist: Publication history

 Crowdfunding for the original game was launched on Kickstarter in 2016 which generated 1,762 backers, raising $104,313, or nearly $90,000 over its original $14,000 goal.
 It was then released in 2017.
 Amit Moshe was inspired to design City of Mist after writing a modern retelling of Cú Chulainn.
 In 2018, the game was picked up by publishing partner Modiphius Entertainment.

-The original release contained the rules in a single Core Book.
+The original release contained the rules in a single core book.
 A subsequent 2019 release reorganized the rules into two separate rulebooks, the Player's Guide and the Master of Ceremonies' Toolkit, in an effort to make the game's literature less "daunting for new players" and "more accessible to everyone."
-A second Kickstarter was also launched in 2019 for a new City of Mist Starter Box which was then released as a standalone product in November 2020.
+A second Kickstarter was launched in 2019 for a new City of Mist Starter Box which was then released as a standalone product in November 2020.
 In 2020, support for running the game on Roll20 was released along with an online organized play program.

 Game system

 In City of Mists character creation process, characters are described using exclusively words ("tags") – the game has no statistics or numerical values of any kind.
 "Player characters are people called 'Rifts,' who can draw on the powers of mythical heroes and creatures to fight enemies and solve paranormal mysteries".

 The action resolution system in City of Mist is a heavily modified version of the Apocalypse World game engine.
-Player characters utilize specific "Moves" which can be "augmented by their Themes and Tags, to try to accomplish their goals"; players roll 2d6 to resolve these "Moves".
+Player characters utilize specific "Moves" which can be "augmented by their themes and tags, to try to accomplish their goals"; players roll 2d6 to resolve these "Moves".

 The game uses two types of character development systems side by side.
 Gaining Attention points allows players to add power tags and unlock theme improvements similar to gaining experience points in other systems.
 The more substantial character development mechanic focuses on the pull between the mundane and the mythical.

 Related works

-Moshe and Son of Oak game studio used the City of Mist system as the foundational game mechanics for Queerz!
-TTRPG.
+Moshe and Son of Oak game studio used the Mist Engine as the foundational game mechanics for Queerz!
+TTRPG, Legend in the Mist, and Otherscape.